jameela1/speechTOtext/README.md

 # speechTOtext
-In the first task, we created a website page using javascript to convert speech to text
+In the first task, we created a website page using javascript,html,css to convert speech to text